Errors and Omissions Insurance: What You Need to Know

 And what’s worse is that these errors can end up costing us a whole lot more than we’d like.
 Just look at some of the ways human error can cost insurance agencies big bucks.
 Lucky for us, we know we’re not perfect and have developed a way to mitigate the risks that come with simply being human through error and omissions (E&O) insurance.

-E&O insurance is a form of professional liability insurance.
-Companies with E&O coverage are protected against the costs of lawsuits or settlements that arise in the event of mistakes made when providing their professional services.
-E&O insurance protects businesses from more than just errors and omissions.
-It also covers claims of negligence, misrepresentation, and inaccuracy.
+An errors and omissions insurance policy is a specialized form of professional liability insurance policy.
+Companies with E&O coverage are protected against the costs of lawsuits or settlements that stem from mistakes the business’s professionals may make in the course of providing services.
+E&O insurance also covers claims of negligence, misrepresentation, and inaccuracy.

-An E&O policy will generally cover the business owner along with all salaried and hourly employees of the company.
+An errors and omissions insurance policy will generally cover the business owner along with all salaried and hourly employees of the company.
 Most policies also extend to provide coverage for any subcontractors you have working on behalf of your business.

 Work mistakes and oversights